FAQs for Lineage Testing

 Along with your haplogroup, we will provide a description of applicable populations around the world where the same haplogroup can be found, which can be considered your “genetic cousins.”

 We will also give you the specific DNA markers that allowed us to determine your haplogroup, should you choose to do further research with this data.
-There are publicly available databases and forums where you could discuss your results and possibly find your distant relatives!
+There are publicly available databases and forums where you could discuss your results!

 How long does the test take?